Procter & Gamble profit tops forecast, plans buybacks

 P&G also said it would repurchase $4 billion worth of its shares this fiscal year.
 In June it said it did not expect to do so because it wanted to preserve its credit rating.

-Shares of P&G, a component of the Dow Jones industrial average .DJI, were up 2.2 percent at $64.93 in early trading.
+Shares of P&G, a component of the Dow Jones industrial average .DJI, were up 2 percent at $64.81 in trading before the market opened.

 'WE KNOW WHAT HAS TO BE DONE'